jhumelsine/jhumelsine.github.io/_posts/2026-02-10-computer-science-software-engineering.md

 ---
 title: WORK IN PROGRESS – You Studied Computer Science.
 Your Career Will Be Software Engineering.
-description: An Introduction Toward a Career Path
+description: An Introduction to a Software Engineering Career Path
 unlisted: true
 ---